 - Embrace convenience with batch cooking.
 At the beginning of the week, make a large batch of cooked grains, a big batch of assorted roasted veggies, and a simple sauce, like chimichurri.
 Use these ingredients as a starting point for breakfast, lunches, and dinners throughout the week.
 Make a bean, grain, and roasted veggie burrito, stir the ingredients into vegetable broth for an easy soup, or sear everything together on a griddle to make a hash served with a runny egg.

-- If you think plant-forward = bland and boring, just remember that, um, India exists?
-Draw inspiration from cuisines that are known for big flavors, like Indian, Vietnamese, and Mexican cooking.
+- If you think plant-forward = bland and boring, draw inspiration from cuisines that are known for big flavors, like Indian, Vietnamese, and Mexican cooking.
 Flip through cookbooks and websites to see how dishes like lentil dal, spicy papaya salad, and bold mole sauces can inspire the flavors of your home cooking.

 - Spend some time at your favorite fish market and get to know products you may not have tried before.
 Sustainable and responsible fish consumption means eating a greater variety of fish to help prevent overfishing of the most popular species, so do your part by stepping outside of the salmon-tuna-shrimp routine.
 We also like to keep an eye on the Monterey Bay Aquarium’s Seafood Watch, which gives tons of information about fish and seafood sourcing.
 The smartphone app is handy for those moments when you have to choose between farm-raised, fresh water, line-caught, Gulf, Pacific, and on, and on, and on.When it comes to fish, also remember that frozen is okay!
 Unless you live near the coast with access to fresh, local fish, lots of the seafood we buy is previously frozen anyway, so don’t be afraid to purchase frozen fish in convenient portions.
 Do some research on varieties and brands and choose the best quality you can.